spinnaker/spinnaker.github.io/guides/tutorials/codelabs/safe-deployments/index.md

 Your pipeline should run now.

 ### Changing pipeline behavior based on selected judgment

 Manual Judgments can also be used to run a rollback task based on some input.

-Go to your Manual Judgement stage and add type in "continue" as an input option.
+Go to your Manual Judgement stage and type in "continue" as an input option.

-Click on _Add Judgment Input_ and enter "rollback"
+Click on _Add Judgment Input_ and type in "rollback."

 ![](images/manual7.png)